Top 5 Condition Monitoring Sensors in 2026

 Waites

 Waites provides affordable wireless sensors and a cloud portal for vibration and temperature data.
-It works well for facilities transitioning from handheld data collection to continuous monitoring.
+It is a practical option for facilities transitioning from handheld data collection to continuous monitoring, with optional analyst support available.

 Notable Features